golemfactory/golem-architecture/standards/3-commercial/com/payment.md

 The semantics of `golem.com.payment.platform` namespace include the negotiation convention & patterns.

-To ensure consistency and non-repudiability of Agreements, the Agreement negotiation must lead to confirmation of the 'Negotiable" properties by both sides.
+To ensure consistency and non-repudiability of Agreements, the Agreement negotiation must lead to confirmation of the "Negotiable" properties by both sides.
 As the actual payment platform to be used for Agreement is a negotiable property, the Demand/Offer exchange must converge to situation where both parties indicate the agreed payment platform in their Demand/Offer.

 An example negotiation scenario: